 It’s not smoke that is released, it's a vapour made up of a mix of PG and VG which is the delivery method for the nicotine in the eliquid.
 The vapour gives a sensation very similar to a real cigarette.
 Full details of the contents contained in the vapour can be found here: http://www.healthnz.co.nz/ECigsExhaledSmoke.htm

-The vapour smells very slightly of which ever flavour you are using, but disappears almost immediately.
+The vapour smells very slightly of whichever flavour you are using, but disappears almost immediately.
 It does not cling to clothes or cause any discolouration to walls, teeth or fingers.
 It does not smell on your breath or hair either.
-Some of the stronger flavours like coffee do have quite an obvious smell, it doesn't linger though.
+Some of the stronger flavours like coffee do have quite an obvious smell, but it doesn't linger though.

 What is an electronic cigarette not?

 No, but you should get a significant amount of use out them before they need to be replaced.
-The ‘cig-a-like’ V3i batteries will last on average, around 2-3 months.
-This still represents a significant saving when compared to the cost of tobacco cigarettes.
+The cigalike V3i batteries will last on average for around 2-3 months.

-The larger Vgo2 batteries will last around 4-6 months before they need to be replaced.
+Our larger vape pen batteries (such as the SERIES-S) will last around 4-6 months before they need to be replaced.

 In both cases, regular cleaning and care is advised in order to get the most out of your battery.
 Some customers are still using their batteries after 6+ months if they have been particularly well looked after.
 For our video guide to cleaning your batteries, check out our JAC Vapour YouTube Channel.

-How long will my e-cig battery last between charges?
+How long will my battery last between charges?

-This is something that really depends on a few different factors.
-Every user is different and how heavily they use their e-cigarette will have an effect on the battery life, however there are some things that you can control.
+This is something that really depends on a few various factors.
+Every user is different and how heavily they use their e cigarette will affect the battery life, however there are some things that you can control.
 Using a battery with a larger capacity (mAh) will give you a longer life between charges. it's important to note that this will also increase the size of your battery.

 The smallest battery that we sell at present is a 55mm 150mAh V3i, which will give around 1.5 hours of heavy use.
-The largest battery that we offer is very large 1300mAh Vgo2, which will last most users more than a day before needing to be recharged.
+The largest pen-style battery that we offer is the 900mAh SERIES-S battery which will last most users most of a day before needing to be recharged.

 What customers need to work out for themselves is how much importance they place on portability and size, and how valuable a longer life battery is to them.
 If you would like any advice on a particular battery or kit, get in touch with our customer service team and we’ll be happy to help you make a decision.